Download eBooks & Wiring Diagrams (FREE)

 3. Wrong Solar Charge Controller Size

 Just like with the wires, the size of the solar charge controller depends on how many watts your solar array can generate.
-The larger the wattage, the greater the Amp-rating the charge controller will need to be.
+The larger the wattage, the greater the charge controller’s amp rating needs to be.

 For example, Victron Energy sells charge controllers in the following sizes: